commutatus/awesome/domains/engineering/efficient/cloudfront-image-conversion.md

  }
 ```
 ### Step 2: Building docker
-Change directory to `docker-sharp` thats the root of the project.
+Change directory to `image-optimization-service` thats the root of the project.

 From project root folder, run the following commands: